Polson Logging Co. 2: Early preservation

-In March 1962, No. 2 was sold to the Grand Traverse Northern Corporation of Marquette, Michigan, which was in search for a steam engine to use on their new tourist operation, the Cadillac and Lake City Railroad of Cadillac, Michigan.
+In March 1962, No. 2 was sold to the Grand Traverse Northern Corporation of Marquette, Michigan, which was in search for a steam engine to use on their new tourist operation, the Cadillac and Lake City Railroad (CLK) of Cadillac, Michigan.
 No. 2 was towed from Hoquiam, Washington to Cadillac for over 2,300 miles on mainline trackage owned by the Northern Pacific and Soo Line Railroads.
 After a subsequent restoration process was completed in May 1965, No. 2 began pulling the C&LC's 4-mile tourist trains between Lake City and Cadillac.
 It also ran alongside other steam engines on the C&LC, namely, Ex-Kelly Island Lime and Transport saddle tank engine No. 11, which the C&LC also owned, and Canadian Pacific 1278, which was on temporary loan from Steamtown, U.S.A. in the early 1970s.
 However, the C&LC was facing a slow decline in ridership, and it led to the railroad discontinuing their Michigan operations in 1971.
-No. 2 was subsequently sold to the Kettle Moraine Scenic Railway, and the engine was moved to their location in North Lake, Wisconsin for storage while waiting for a possible restoration.
-For reasons unknown, plans to restore No. 2 on the Kettle Moraine never materialized.
-The engine was later sold again to H.S.
-Kuyper, who in turn donated it in June 1980 to the Illinois Railway Museum of Union, Illinois.
+No. 2 was subsequently sold to Carl U., who was the son-in-law of Richard Hinebaugh, the owner and operator of the Kettle Moraine Scenic Railway in North Lake, Wisconsin.
+Carl was allowed to operate No. 2 on the Kettle Moraine for two years, before mechanical problems sidelined it.
+The engine was later sold again to H. Stuart Kuyper of Pella, Iowa, who wanted to use No. 2 to pull his own dinner excursions.
+Kuyper had No. 2 moved to the Illinois Railway Museum (IRMX) in Union, Illinois for restoration, but before restoration work could be completed, Kuyper died in 1980.